DaKittengamer/MC-Mod-Wiki/4/4-Space.md

    Iridium - Iridium is a ore.

+   Mercury Sub-Surface Rock - Mercury Sub-Surface Rock is a building block which can be harvested using wood tools or better
+                        and it is mined fastest by pickaxes.
+It makes up the 3 layers below Mercury Surface Rocks.

    Mercury Surface Rock - Mercury Surface Rock is a building block which can be harvested with any wooden tools or higher although                          it is mined fastest by pickaxes.
+It composes the top 2 layers of mercury.

    Meteor - Meteor is a ore.